Daguerreotype: Unusual characteristics

 Daguerreotypes are normally laterally reversed—mirror images—because they are necessarily viewed from the side that originally faced the camera lens.
+A helpful indicator of whether the daguerrotype has been flipped is that men's garments button left over right whereas the opposite is true for women's.
 Although a daguerreotypist could attach a mirror or reflective prism in front of the lens to obtain a right-reading result, in practice this was rarely done.

 The use of either type of attachment caused some light loss, somewhat increasing the required exposure time, and unless they were of very high optical quality they could degrade the quality of the image.
 Right-reading text or right-handed buttons on men's clothing in a daguerreotype may be the only evidence that the specimen is a copy of a typical wrong-reading original.

 The experience of viewing a daguerreotype is unlike that of viewing any other type of photograph.
 The image does not sit on the surface of the plate.
 After flipping from positive to negative as the viewing angle is adjusted, viewers experience an apparition in space, a mirage that arises once the eyes are properly focused.
 When reproduced via other processes, this effect associated with viewing an original daguerreotype will no longer be apparent.
 Other processes that have a similar viewing experience are holograms on credit cards or Lippmann plates.

 Although daguerreotypes are unique images, they could be copied by re-daguerreotyping the original.
 Copies were also produced by lithography or engraving.
 Today, they can be digitally scanned.

-A well-exposed and sharp large-format daguerreotype is able to faithfully record fine detail at a resolution that today's digital cameras are not able to match.
+A well-exposed and sharp large-format daguerreotype is able to faithfully record fine detail at a resolution that 2000's digital cameras were not able to match.